mendix/docs/content/refguide/inheritance-vs.-1-1-association.md

 ## Flexibility

-Making a decision between inheritance and associated is something you should do before loading a lot of data into the application.
-When adding associations, additional data may be required to specify the relation ships between objects.
+Making a decision between inheritance and associations is something you should do before loading a lot of data into the application.
+When adding associations, additional data may be required to specify the relationships between objects.
 When you remove generalizations, the relationship between the two objects will get lost.
 There are tricks you can use to resolve any previous relationships, however, this can be extremely difficult and time consuming once there is a lot of data available in your application.

 ### Inheritance